 If we can understand how a single cortical column works, we will have a framework for understanding how the entire neocortex works.
 Understanding the function of cortical columns is a central goal of our research program.

-Under this proposal, cortical columns have far more powerful recognition and modeling capabilities than previously assumed.
+In this overall framework, cortical columns have far more powerful recognition and modeling capabilities than previously assumed.
 It is consistent with Mountcastle’s original idea, and the concept that if the neocortex is doing a function somewhere, it must be doing it everywhere.
-This idea also has large implications for how we think about biological and machine intelligence, a subject of our blog post, “The Thousand Brains Model of Intelligence.”

 Cortical Columns Resources